Tyler Rasch: Early life, education, and work in the U.S.

-Tyler was born in the northeastern United States in 1988.
-His mother was an American and his father was an Austrian immigrant.
+Rasch was born in the northeastern United States in 1988.
+His mother is American and his father an Austrian immigrant.

 He graduated from a college-preparatory high school, The Putney School in Putney, Vermont in 2006.
 The school sits on a 500-acre working dairy farm, with a student-led "work program" and the belief that "education is something to be actively pursued rather than passively received."
 He said of the farm there, "It promotes a work ethic in the Putney School which prepares its students for the real world."

 Being the son of an immigrant and growing up in Vermont, near the Canada – US border, where a lot of people speak English and French, he was interested in other languages at a young age.
 He first learned French, then at college, traded out different languages every semester, adding Spanish, German, and Portuguese, and also studied Japanese.
 He felt that language is useful for learning about other cultures, and decided to focus on a language that would be very different than the U.S. culture.
 A close friend of his was studying Chinese and Hindi, so he found a Korean book, and started to learn to write it, which he found easy, but speaking was more difficult.
 He had several aspirations for his future, from dreams of being a paleontologist to being a music conductor, and at college application time, had decided to go into the music field, with recordings and CDs prepared.
 Instead, after meeting a University of Chicago representative who visited his high school, with their long list of language studies and a variety of other things to choose from, he decided to broaden his interest of studies, feeling that music was too limited.

-After commencing his university studies, he graduated with a B.A. in International Studies in 2010, while pursuing the goal of becoming a diplomat.
+Rasch graduated with a B.A. in International Studies in 2010 from the University of Chicago, while pursuing the goal of becoming a diplomat.
 While at college, he served in a number of training and intern positions.
 In 2009, he was a Litigation Intern at the Equal Employment Opportunity Commission, and a Program Assistant, then a Program Coordinator at the US-Asia Institute.
 In 2010, he was an Intern at the United States Senate Committee on the Judiciary.

 After graduating, he moved to the Washington metropolitan area where he was Special Assistant to the Ambassador of the Embassy of South Korea, Washington, D.C. from June 2010 to July 2011.